kerrorro/ALaCarte/README.md

 # A La Carte   <img src="https://cdn-images-1.medium.com/max/800/1*5sAFf4glC-ro1sQEJZdxWQ.png" height="40">

-A companion app for a connected shopping cart made for CS160: User Interface Design and Development.
+A La Carte is a companion app for a connected shopping cart that tracks price and nutritional data for the items placed in it.
+It seeks to provide its users with an integrated shopping solution to make the shopping process more informative, less hectic, and less tedious.
+It was made using KinomaJS for CS160: User Interface Design and Development at UC Berkeley.

 **Promotional Video:**  https://youtu.be/qedWJtrsyt8